nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Delete task from team: `delete task`

-You realise that the task that you created is actually not very important, and you'd like to remove it.
+You realize that the task that you created is actually not very important, and you'd like to remove it.
 You can delete the tasks easily with `delete task`!

 The `delete task` command allows you to delete the specified task from TruthTable.
 The task deleted will be removed from the task list of the [current team section](#current-team-section).
 Let us run through an example on how to delete a